harvester/docs/docs/vm/create-windows-vm.md

 | Windows Server 2022 x86(x64) | Yes | `E:\win10-2004\x86(x64)\pvvx` |

 !!! note
-    If you need to use other VM template rather than the `windows-iso-image-base-template` we provided, and you still need `virtio` devices, please be sure to provide your own virtio driver disk in order to detect hardware correctly.
+    If you didn't use the `windows-iso-image-base-template` template, and you still need `virtio` devices, please make sure to add your custom Windows virtio driver to allow it to detect the hardware correctly.

 ## Known Issues